pnp/PnP-PowerShell/README.md

 * https://raw.githubusercontent.com/OfficeDev/PnP-PowerShell/master/Samples/Modules.Install/Install-PowerShellPackageMangement.ps1
 * https://raw.githubusercontent.com/OfficeDev/PnP-PowerShell/master/Samples/Modules.Install/Install-SharePointPnPPowerShellHelperModule.ps1

-Once the above has been completed you can then start to use the PowerShell Modules
+Once the above has been completed you can then start to use the PowerShell Modules.

 Once new releases of the module are made available on the PowerShell Gallery you will be able to use the the following command to install the latest updated version